damianbalinski/resume_cv_from_html/README.md

 ## About The Project
-Resume&CV is simple tool for generating PDF document based on HTML/CSS templates.
+**Resume&CV** is a simple tool for generating PDF document based on HTML/CSS templates.
 Take advantage of using one of many [templates](/templates) and stylize it with predefined CSS [styles](/css) or make your own.
 Currently you can find ready-to-use CSS class for
 [backgrounds](/css/backgrounds.css),
 [borders](/css/borders.css),
 [shadows](/css/shadows.css),